qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

     Hello from Docker.
     This message shows that your installation appears to be working correctly.

+<h3>3.
+Create a directory</h3>
-Now we are going to create a working directory and pull the sources from github, either your own fork or the original QGIS repo like here:
+Create a working directory and pull the sources from github, either your own fork or the original QGIS repo like here:

     # cd to your home dir